jackjliew/ai-openscale/tutorial.md

 ### Configure explainability monitoring

 - Continue to **Explainability** and click **Begin**.
-You can read a description of Explainability before clicking **Next** to continue.
+See [Explainability](monitor-explain.html) to understand the Explainability monitor in detail.

 - First, select the type of data the deployment analyzes.
-The model receives numeric/categorical data, so select that option from the dropdown and click **Next**.
+The sample model receives numeric/categorical data, so select that option from the dropdown and click **Next**.
+For the sample model, an example of numeric data would be the AGE data column (i.e., "54"), while an example of categorical data would be the CHOLESTEROL data column (i.e., "NORMAL").

 <!---
 - The training data is located in the Db2 Warehouse instance created earlier.
 Add the credentials in the form, **Test** the connection, and then click **Next**.